 If I had more time, I would've loved to spend an hour walking across the bridge to take in the detailed craftsmanship and best views from the north side.
 Bicycling will get you across faster.

-The white tarps in the photo above are related to work on installing nets, a deterrent for would-be jumpers trying to commit suicide.
+The white tarps in the photo above are related to work on installing nets, a deterrent for would-be jumpers.

 2. Fisherman's Wharf

 The historic Boudin Sourdough Bakery & Cafe is just a block from the large Fishermans Wharf sign.
-They've been baking bread since 1859.
+It has been baking bread since 1859.

 Bring quarters or small $1 or $5 bills to use in the change machines if you want to play.
-I didn't have any and didn't see that they took debit cards, so I missed the opportunity.
+I didn't have any or see any that took debit cards, so I missed the opportunity.

 3. Sea Lions at Pier 39